 Skip to main content

 Get autonomous AI-powered test coverage and reviews on every pull request.
-The QA.tech GitHub App analyzes code changes, creates missing tests, and posts comprehensive reviews based on test results.
+The QA.tech GitHub App uses AI exploratory testing to analyze code changes, create missing tests, and post comprehensive reviews based on test results.

 What It Does